djvaron/djvaron.github.io/research.md

 ### Enabling easy access to analytical inversions of TROPOMI methane observations on the cloud

-We built a user-friendly cloud-computing tool for researchers and stakeholders to estimate high-resolution regional methane emissions from TROPOMI satellite data: Integrated Methane Inversion (IMI).
+We built a user-friendly cloud-computing tool for researchers and stakeholders to estimate high-resolution regional methane emissions using TROPOMI satellite data: Integrated Methane Inversion (IMI).
 See [the IMI website](https://imi.seas.harvard.edu/) for details.

 ![daniel varon methane tropomi satellite harvard plume imilogo](../images/imi_logo_small.png){:height="250px" width="250px"}